Vyral/tracy-frans-recruiting/_posts/2019-08-29-providing-our-clients-a-better-experience-through-technology.md

 {% include youtube.html %}

-Today I’m joined by Cody Levinson of Churchill Mortgage to talk about how we implement a couple key pieces of technology into our business to give our clients—in this case, homebuyers— a better overall experience.&nbsp;
+Today I’m joined by Cody Levinson of Churchill Mortgage to talk about how we implement a couple of key pieces of technology into our business to give our clients—in this case, homebuyers— a better overall experience.&nbsp;

 First, an important way we speed up the home buying process and get to know our buyers is by getting them pre-approved, and **now we’re able to text them an app that speeds up the pre-approval process and gives us more insight into the mortgage field.&nbsp;**